oktadev/okta-blog/_source/_posts/2021-10-22-angular-graphql.md

 tweets:
 - "Learn how to use Angular + GraphQL to build an app to get Star Wars characters and species."
 - "Angular + GraphQL is pretty easy with modern clients from @apollographql."
 - "Yassss!
-Angular + GraphQL are fun combo!
+Angular + GraphQL are a fun combo!
 Learn how to use them in this quick tutorial."
 image: blog/angular-graphql/angular-graphql-social.png
 type: conversion
 github: https://github.com/oktadev/okta-angular-graphql-example